 Gebhardt method

-The radiative conductances can be calculated using the Gebhardt method.
+The thermal solver can compute radiative conductances using the Gebhardt method.

-Gray body view factors between the elements are calculated by Gebhardt method.
-This method assumes that the radiation emitted by i and absorbed by j after multiple diffuse reflections is equal to the absorbed portion of the radiation directly incident upon j, plus the radiation reflected by all surfaces:
+When gray body view factors, VFGij, between the elements are calculated by the Gebhardt method, the radiation emitted by the element i and absorbed by the element j after multiple diffuse reflections is equal to the absorbed portion of the radiation directly incident upon j, plus the radiation reflected by all surfaces:

-The reflected radiation is assumed to be reflected perfectly diffusely, i.e. it is reflected in proportion to the view factors of the element.
-If only geometric view factors are present on the VUFF file, then even if an element has specular reflectivity, its reflectivity is treated as perfectly diffuse.
+The reflected radiation is assumed to be reflected perfectly diffusely, which means that it is reflected in proportion to the view factors of the element.
+If only geometric view factors are present in the VUFF file, then even if an element has specular reflectivity, its reflectivity is treated as perfectly diffuse.

-If ray-traced view factors are present on VUFF through the use of the VFTRACE option, the equivalent reduced diffuse properties of the view factor matrix are used for elements that have specular or transmissive surface properties.
+If ray-traced view factors are present in VUFF using the VFTRACE option, the equivalent reduced diffuse properties of the view factor matrix are used for elements that have specular or transmissive surface properties.
 In this case, the specular and transmissive effects have been accounted for during the ray-tracing procedure.

 Eliminating insignificant radiative conductances

-Excessively weak radiative conductances calculated with Gebhardt method may be eliminated or connected to element through the use of a non-zero RK parameter.
-For each element i and j the largest gray body view factors not connected to a space element VFGimax and VFGimax are found, and only those radiative conductances whose gray body view factors fulfill the two inequalities are considered:
+Excessively weak radiative conductances calculated with the Gebhardt method may be eliminated or connected to the element i using a non-zero RK thermal solver control parameter.
+For each element i and j the largest gray body view factors not connected to a space element VFGimax and VFGimax are identified.
+Only those radiative conductances whose gray body view factors satisfy both specified inequalities are considered:

 All others are considered insignificant.